process-engine/ci_tools/README.md

 This script uses the NuGet API to check if a specified version of a given package is published.

-If will return either `true` or `false`.
+It will return either `true` or `false`.
 A non zero exit code indicates an error occurred.

 **Synopsis**